Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 ```

 This should also automatically load the right `partition module` for the part
-of LUMI you are on, as further detailed in [page on the software
+of LUMI you are on, as further detailed on the [software
-stacks][softwarestacks].
+stacks][softwarestacks] page.

 ???
 Failure "Issue: Only partition/L and partition/C are currently fully supported"
     Note that in the initial versions of the software stack, only `partition/L`